 The current version of the text makes a number of additions

 and improvements over previous versions.
-There are a
+There are a number of smaller

-notational confusion, typos, and broken links/references.
-We
+typos, and broken links/references.
+We are grateful to

-and points of confusion inevitably remain.
+confusion inevitably remain.

 The major substantive changes are: